Buster (film): Plot

 Most of the gang are slowly rounded up by the police.
 Several months after the robbery, Buster and June remain in hiding with their young daughter Nicky until they are turned in by a suspicious neighbour.
 Mitchell and an army of officers arrive too late and discover that they have already fled.
 Meanwhile, Harry is also arrested by Mitchell, who defies his superiors to offer Harry a deal in return for disclosing Buster and Bruce's whereabouts, but he refuses.
 Buster flees to Acapulco, where he is met by Bruce and his girlfriend Franny, who are also on the run and living it up in the sun on the proceeds of the crime.
 June and Nicky arrive later, despite the disapproval of her mother, and although Nicky seems to love her new life in the sun, June is immediately unimpressed and resolves to return to England, despite knowing that if Buster is to return with them he will be imprisoned.
-Buster remains in Acapulco after June leaves, until realising (while celebrating England's 1966 World Cup triumph), that having money and the sun means nothing if he doesn't have his family.
+Buster remains in Acapulco after June leaves, until realising (while celebrating England's 1966 World Cup triumph), that having money and the sun means nothing if he does not have his family.

 He returns to England, in the knowledge he will have to face justice, but in the hope that a deal with Mitchell to reduce his jail sentence will be available.
 He is quickly arrested and sentenced to 15 years in prison.
 Skipping forward to a later date after he has been released, Buster is seemingly content and running a flower stall near London's Waterloo Bridge, but he breaks the fourth wall and explains to the audience he still has a "dream", as he and June walk away as the end credits roll.

 Production

-Pre-production began in 1987, with Collins first being associated with the project during Genesis' tour for the 1986 album Invisible Touch.
+Pre-production began in 1987, with Collins first being associated with the project during Genesis' tour for their 13th studio album Invisible Touch (1986).

+The robbery scenes where shot at the Great Central Railway Leicestershire with sister Class 40 preserved locomotive D306 (later 40106) made up with fake head code boxes added to resemble the actual locomotive D326.

 The real Buster Edwards plays a small cameo during the arrival in Acapulco.
-He is seen walking out of the airport (62 minutes into the film) with his girlfriend, played by Phil Collins’ wife, just before Buster, June, and Nicky also leave.
+He is seen walking out of the airport (62 minutes into the film) with his girlfriend, played by Phil Collins' wife, just before Buster, June, and Nicky also leave.

 Soundtrack

 The soundtrack includes three songs that were performed by Phil Collins.
-Two of them were released as singles, namely "A Groovy Kind of Love" and "Two Hearts", which reached #1 and #6 on the UK Singles Chart, respectively.
-Both songs were number one singles in the US.
+Two of them were released as singles, namely "A Groovy Kind of Love" and "Two Hearts", which reached No. 1 and No. 6 on the UK Singles Chart, respectively.
+Both songs were number-one singles in the US.